enquire now

 Then in 2011, the flood that was never meant to happen happened.
 After days of rain, the Wivenhoe Dam was over its capacity and the flood gates had to be opened to release some of the water.
 Brisbane was in for a shock.

 On 11 January 2011, the Brisbane River broke its banks and by 13 January 2011, the river was raging.
 This time 20,000 residential homes were affected by flood waters across 94 suburbs throughout the city.
 It was the flood that was never meant to happen, but it highlighted the fact that our River City may never be immune from future flood events.
+For ongoing updates on how flood risks and other market factors are impacting property values, check out our Brisbane Monthly Market Updates.

 The Brisbane City Council provides predictions for the potential for flood risk for most properties around the City.
-You can access Flood information Online via the Brisbane City Council website.
+You can access flood information online via the Brisbane City Council website.
 You will be required to select:

 I am … a resident/visitor / business and then